odoo/odoo/doc/reference/views.rst

   A domain might be used to express a dependency on another field (with select="one") of the search panel.
 Consider
+  /!\ This attribute is incompatible with a select="one" with enabled counters; if a select="multi" has a `domain` attribute, all select="one" will have their counters disabled.

   .. code-block:: xml